 - you only have to “mist” them once a week

 Let’s just say I was intrigued.
 This is where my interest in them started.

 Table of Contents

 What are air plants?

 “Air plants are epiphytes, meaning plants that grow without dirt.
 Air plants attach themselves to rocks, trees, shrubs, or the ground with their roots and are native to the southern United States, Mexico, Central America, and South America.”

-There are TONS of different types and varieties of air plants.
+There are TONS of different types and varieties of them.
 I’m going to be sharing a few of the most popular varieties.